kkinzzza/kkinzzza/README.md

 Now I'm educating on the program **Robotics and Artificial Intelligence** as a 4th-year bachelor student, and I'm really interested in all parts of studying which are connected with machine learning, data science etc.

-By the way, I'm working as a DS/ML engineer-intern at **YADRO AI Team**.
+By the way, I'm working as a DS/ML engineer-intern in **YADRO AI Team**.

 ## 🔍 **Professional Interests**